HamzaEnn/Project-Supralog/README.md

 ### Technologies used
 * Spring framework : as backend framework
-* MongoDB : Non relational database to hold all the users info
+* MongoDB : non relational database to hold all the users info
 * Mockito : test framework

 ### How to run the application